lopezpdvn/aspnet5co/pages/aspnet5-introduction.md

 currently being revised and re-implemented as a modular, lean and cross platform framework for its next release version 5, offering very important and desirable features and advantages.
-The license of the software and the development methodology by Microsoft allows the project to benefit from feedback and interaction with the community.
+The license of the software and the development methodology by Microsoft allow the project to benefit from feedback and interaction with the community.

 ASP.NET 5 includes architectural changes that make its core framework much leaner and more modular.
 The whole framework is divided into a set of granular and well factored NuGet packages.
-This allows to only request and install the functionality actually required, considerably reducing the application's footprint and improving its security.
+This allows to request and install only the functionality actually required, considerably reducing the application's footprint and improving its security.

 ASP.NET 5 will run on both the full .NET Framework as well as on .NET Core when released.
 Either choice is effectively cross-platform, since the full Mono's framework already runs on different platforms.
 Contrary to initial rumours, [ASP.NET 5 will support VisualBasic.NET along with C#](http://blogs.msdn.com/b/webdev/archive/2015/04/23/making-it-better-asp-net-with-visual-basic-14.aspx).

 Other changes and improvements are summarized as follows: